 - salt and pepper, to taste

-Stir in and melt the butter.
-Add in the flour.
+- Stir in and melt the vegan butter or coconut oil( Note 1).
+Add in the almond flour.
 Stir to combine the flavors and the flour will absorb into the veggies.
 About 2 minutes.

-Add the cubed potatoes and the corn kernels.
+- Add the cubed potatoes and the corn kernels.
 Give everything a good stir.
 Add in the corn cobs, vegetable stock, water, bay leaf, thyme, and season with salt and pepper.
+(Note 3)

-Remove about 1 to 1 1/2 cups of soup, including the veggies.
-Puree the removed soup until smooth.
-I use an immersion blender.
-Can use a food processor or blender.
+- Remove about 1 to 1 1/2 cups of soup, including the veggies and puree the soup until smooth.
+I use an immersion blender, a food processor or blender can be used.
 Add the pureed soup back into the pot.
 Check seasoning, adjust if needed.
 Serve hot